HUGO AWARD-WINNING SCIENCE FICTION & FANTASY MAGAZINE

 “I’ve never thought it an accident that Tolkien’s works waited more than ten years to explode into popularity . . .
 The Sixties were no fouler a decade than the Fifties . . . but they were the years when millions of people grew aware that the industrial society had become paradoxically unlivable, incalculably immoral, and ultimately deadly . . .
 [Tolkien] is a great enough magician to tap our most common nightmares, daydreams, and twilight fancies, but he never invented them either; he found them a place to live, a green alternative each day’s madness here in a poisoned world.”

 A vantage point on heaven is a priceless thing.
 The history of fantasy is defined by loss and nostalgia, but the image of paradise lost carries on through the ages, its image burned into the literature and the zeitgeist.
 It’s one of the last haven of dreams, and the unique power of dreams is their ability to illuminate.

 ABOUT THE AUTHOR

 Christopher Mahon is a fantasy writer and essayist living in New York.
-He received his Bachelors in Creative Writing from Pacific Lutheran University and graduated from NYU's Summer Publishing Institute in 2014.
+He received his Bachelors in Creative Writing from Pacific Lutheran University and currently works as an editor at Outer Places.
 In his free time he runs The Occult Triangle Lab, a blog on trigonometry, fantasy, and ungodly amounts of milk.
 Follow him on Twitter @DeadmanMu.